Geography of Denmark

-Denmark experiences a temperate climate.
-This means that the winters are mild and windy and the summers are cool.
+Denmark experiences a temperate climate, with mild, windy winters and cool summers.
 The local terrain is generally flat with a few gently rolling plains.
 The territory of Denmark includes the island of Bornholm in the Baltic Sea and the rest of metropolitan Denmark, but excludes the Faroe Islands and Greenland.
-Its position gives Denmark complete control of the Danish Straits (Skagerrak and Kattegat) linking the Baltic and North Seas.
+Its position gives Denmark complete control of the Danish straits (Skagerrak and Kattegat) linking the Baltic and North Seas.
 The country's natural resources include petroleum, natural gas, fish, salt, limestone, chalk, stone, gravel, and sand.